dwcoder/MM-The-Gearmaker/Characterbooks/Narco_Sicario.md

 ### =Luddite=

 ### =PM=
 Point out that =PM= is the author and inventor of the Scientific knife fighting system.
-Tell =him PM= you have seen the result of that system in your line of work, and that the wounds of the victim show a striking similarity.
+Tell =him PM= you have seen the result of that system in your line of work, and that the wounds of the victim are exactly the same.

 ### =Narco heir=
 You can confirm that you were with =Narco heir= in the kitchen at the time of the murder.